-Have you been in the situation (I know we have) where you are devouring your plate of food while onlookers stare at your young ones having a perfectly timed meltdown?
-Have you missed your form of transport?
+Have you been in a situation where you have missed your form of transport?
 Have you started to unpack only to realise you left an important element for your trip at home?
 Have you not taken the appropriate clothes for the weather?

-Are these reasons to not go on a holiday?
+Is this a reason to forgo your holiday plans?
 Absolutely not!
 Holidays are the perfect opportunity to encounter new experiences and learn new skills.
 It’s also important to remember kids will be kids.
-The below tips have come about from our good and bad experiences, and hopefully, by sharing them with you, it will help eliminate a little stress on your next travel journey.
+The below tips have come about from our good and bad experiences, and hopefully, sharing them with you will help eliminate a little stress on your next travel journey.

 If you fail to plan, you are planning to fail – Benjamin Franklin